20c/vaping/docs/quickstart.md

 uwsgi -H $VIRTUAL_ENV --socket=0.0.0.0:7026 -w vodka.runners.wsgi:application --enable-threads
 ```

-And you should be able to point your browser to the address nginx is listening
+You should be able to point your browser to the address nginx is listening
 on to view it.

 !!!
 Tip "Note"